 In order for these exceptions to apply the material must have been made publicly available (i.e. published), you must acknowledge the original author or creator and rights holder of the work (reiterate any copyright statement or licence terms indicated at the source), and your use of the material must be fair and reasonable.

-you can justify your selection for its relevance to your argument (in support or oppositional!)
+Can you justify the amount of material you have chosen to reproduce for your purpose?
+Can you justify your selection for its relevance to your argument (in support or oppositional)?

-If the rights-holder cannot be traced, or is unwilling to grant permission, it's often possible to temporarily embargo your thesis, or redact the material which is protected by copyright.
-University of York PhD students should refer to the instructions for thesis deposit, and contact Research Student Administration with any queries.
+If the rights-holder cannot be traced, or is unwilling to grant permission, it may be possible to temporarily embargo your thesis (so it is not made publicly available in White Rose e-Theses Online) or redact the material which is protected by copyright.
+University of York PhD researchers should refer to the instructions for thesis deposit, and contact PGR Administration with any queries about embargo or redaction.

 If you intend to submit your own published work for the award of PhD by Publication, or as an appendix to the main body of your thesis, bear in mind that you may have transferred the copyright to your publisher.
 Check the terms of your Agreement to Publish, and if necessary, contact your publisher for permission.

-If your accepted manuscript incorporates direct quotes or figures/data from your thesis, your publisher may ask you to obtain your institution's permission to reproduce these.
-For University of York students this is not necessary, as you have retained the copyright in your original work, subject to the caveats above.
+If your accepted manuscript incorporates direct quotes, images/figures or data from your thesis then your publisher may ask you to obtain your institution's permission to reproduce these.
+This is not necessary for University of York PhD researchers as you retain the copyright in your original work.